 Producers for the Nation

 WETA is one of the top producing stations for public television, producing and co-producing landmark television series.
-Ken Burns’s The Civil War, Baseball and The War drew international praise; The NewsHour with Jim Lehrer is highly regarded for its news coverage; Washington Week with Gwen Ifill continues a 40-year tradition of insightful news analysis; and The Kennedy Center Presents performance series bring the richness of Washington’s arts and culture to the nation.
+Ken Burns’s The Civil War, Baseball and The War drew international praise; PBS NewsHour is highly regarded for its news coverage; Washington Week with Gwen Ifill continues a 40-year tradition of insightful news analysis; and The Kennedy Center Presents performance series bring the richness of Washington’s arts and culture to the nation.

 WETA has won more than 500 awards for its productions, co-productions, presentations and projects, including Primetime Emmys, George Foster Peabody Awards, and duPont-Columbia Journalism Awards.